WillBrown2000/zero2prod/README.md

 - If you previously saw `error: unexpected argument '--clippy' found` when running `cargo fix-lint`, that was because the alias used `cargo fix --clippy`, which is not supported on your Cargo version.
 The alias has been updated to a stable-safe form; re-run:
   - `cargo fix-lint && cargo fmt-all` (stable)
   - Or use the script/nightly options above for Clippy auto-fixes.

+Git commit hook: auto-format before commit

+Set up a project-scoped Git hook that formats staged Rust files with rustfmt automatically before every commit.

+One-time setup per clone:

+- chmod +x ./scripts/install_hooks.sh
+- ./scripts/install_hooks.sh

+What it does:

+- Pre-commit hook formats only the staged .rs files (using rustfmt or cargo fmt) and re-stages them, so your commit contains the formatted code.

+Tips:

+- Temporarily bypass the hook: git commit --no-verify
+- Remove the custom hooks path: git config --unset core.hooksPath
+- Hooks are stored in .githooks and versioned with the repo.